 - Be predictable and ride defensively.
 Ride where drivers can see you.
 Bicycles are frequently hit because drivers did not know the bikes were there.

 - Wear brightly colored clothing so that drivers can easily see you.

 Obey the rules of the road.

-- Ride on the same side of the road as the cars.
+- Ride in the same direction as the flow of traffic.